How to Fix and Resolve IP Address Conflicts

 Method 1: Restart Devices

-- Restart both the router and affected devices.
+- Restart both your router and affected devices.

-- Many conflicts resolve automatically when the network reassigns IPs.
+- Often, these conflicts clear up on their own when the network reassigns IPs.

 Method 2: Renew IP Address